December: What to Do in the Desert Garden

 Upcoming Gardening Events in December

-While some gardening events are winding down this month, there are still several gardening classes and events throughout December.
+While you would expect the number of gardening events to wind down this month, Tucson gardeners are pretty dedicated ;), and there are still plenty of gardening classes and events throughout December.
 You’ll find an up-to-date list of gardening-related events in our Tucson Gardening Events Calendar.

 Don’t live in Tucson?
 Look for Zoom classes.
 You can participate in these no matter where you live.